lil-bandit/chaturbate-dvr-lil-bandit-gui/README.md

 - You can now define a directory for completed files (--output-dir <directory name>) - added 2025-06-23 ( With help from misterkoko )
 - You can now use a preset config (--config <file.json>) - added 2025-06-23 ( With help from misterkoko )
 - Use persisted settings ( Use the tick box in the server settings dialog ) - added 2025-06-23
-- Refresh Thumbnail ( Images in the browser can be cached, so press CTRL+SHIFT+R to refresh browser+cache )  - added 2025-06-23
+- Refresh Thumbnail ( Click on the thumbnail of active channel to get new thumbnail - warning: Images in the browser can be cached, so press CTRL+SHIFT+R to refresh browser+cache )  - added 2025-06-23

 - API additions